-- Many observations you made, more your observations are near to the reality (the law of large numbers) - How many observations I have to do?
-The importance of selecting a good population in which make observations. - Bias can mistify data: - I tend to use thermometer when I'm sick so my average temperature from that observations dont represent my real avarege temperature. - Usually young people dont reply to the home phone; interviews with this chanel tend to reach more adults.
+- Many observations you made, more your observations are near to the reality (the Law of large numbers) - ♦ How many observations are needed?
+The importance of selecting a good population in which make observations. - Bias can deviate data: - I tend to use thermometer when I'm sick so my average temperature from that observations dont represent my real avarege temperature. - Usually young people dont reply to the home phone; interviews with this chanel tend to reach more adults. - What about "algorithmic bias?"

-Average vs Median
+Mean vs. Median

-- Average: the sum of all values divided by number of observations - + easy to calculates - + can be manipulates with a lot of math transformations - for low number of observation, it tend to be biased by outliers - Median: the observation in the middle, i.e. ordering observation by value, it is the observation value who have the same number of observation before and after itself - + less sensible to outliers respect Average - require an ordering step (expensive to calculate)
+- ♦ Mean: the simplest average: sum of all values divided by number of observations - + easy to calculate - + can be adapted, with math transformations - for low # of observations, it tends to be biased by outliers - Median: the observation in the middle, i.e. ordering observation by value, it is the observation value who have the same number of observation before and after itself - + less sensible to outliers respect Average - requires an ordering step (expensive to compute)